GetPublii/theme-Starter/README.md

 ## Summary

-Publii Starter theme for use as a starting template for building your custom theme.
+The Starter theme for Publii.
+A flexible, expandable template that's perfect for users looking to get a headstart on their Publii theme development adventure, with all you need to craft your very own custom layouts and styles.

 ### Documentation